Relationship Advice Uncategorized

 In today’s society, getting married is often looked upon as the lifetime achievement award for single ladies everywhere.
 For some, marriage is believed to be the cure-all for relationship problems.
-There are thousands of magazines, books, movies and television shows that tell you that once you get married, the frustration of dating, cheating partners and dealing with so many Mr. Wrongs is over.
+Thousands of magazines, books, movies, and television shows tell you that once you get married, the frustration of dating, cheating partners, and dealing with so many Mr. Wrongs is over.
+But marriage is about so much more than that.
+It is making an official declaration of your commitment.

-With all the mixed media signals, I can understand why you would think that your future happiness is on the line if you don’t get married quickly.
-So you sign up for online dating, get a bikini wax and schedule a girls night out to declare that this is the year you will meet Mr. Right.
+With all the mixed messages around, it’s easy to understand why you might believe your future happiness depends on getting married quickly.
+So you sign up for online dating, get a bikini wax, and schedule a girls’ night out to declare that this is the year you will meet Mr. Right.
 Yep, this year you will meet the man you will marry, and you will truly be happy.

 Then, just before your one-year anniversary, you find a condom in his pocket while you are doing laundry.
 Your breath is taken away because you guys have been trying to get pregnant for 2 months.
 So you think, “I thought we were happy?
 I was everything he needed me to be.”

-This is when you realize that while all those magazines, books and romantic comedies told you everything about how to get a ring on your finger, they didn’t tell you that marriage doesn’t guarantee monogamy.
+This is when you realize that while all those magazines, books, and romantic comedies told you everything about how to get a ring on your finger.
+They didn’t tell you that marriage doesn’t guarantee monogamy.
 And most importantly, marriage doesn’t solve all of your problems.
-Now I know you are thinking that marriage should be a remedy to life’s challenges, and I wish it was.
+Now I know you are thinking that marriage should be a remedy to life’s challenges, and I wish it were.
 But as a couples therapist, I am here to tell you that it definitely is not.
 And if you are faced with infidelity in your marriage, it is going to take more than the ring and the wedding to get you through it.

 Which is why I don’t want single ladies rushing to the altar thinking that the ring is the start to their happiness.
-When the truth is that the first step to being happy is being 100% whole while being 100% single.
-Getting married quickly — without taking the time to build trust and commitment — means that you are learning to trust while you both are also dealing with jobs, family, finances and the realities of married life.
-When you do not trust someone, a little misunderstanding can get amplified into a big argument.
+The truth is, the first step to being happy is becoming 100% whole while you’re still 100% single.
+Rushing into marriage without building trust and commitment forces you to develop that trust while also managing jobs, family, finances, and the daily challenges of married life.
+Without a solid foundation of trust, even small misunderstandings can quickly escalate into major arguments.
 And because you didn’t take the time to fully build a friendship and commitment, you don’t know how to recover from a big argument.
-You are left feeling lonely and unheard, and those seeds of frustration can open up the door to infidelity, bitterness and resentment.
+You are left feeling lonely and unheard.
+Those seeds of frustration can open up the door to infidelity, bitterness, and resentment.

 Fears and insecurities can make you think, “I have to get married now!
 My clock is ticking.
-I finally found someone who loves me, so I better get married while I can.”
+I finally found someone who loves me, so I’d better get married while I can.”
 As soon as you think this, you are basically saying to yourself, “I will do whatever it takes to keep this person.”
-That’s when you give all your power to your partner because you are acting as though you think you are unequal or undeserving of being in a loving relationship.
+That’s when you give all your power to your partner.
+It could be because you think you are unequal or undeserving of being in a loving relationship.

 But you need to change your mindset.
 You have to think of yourself as strong and powerful.
-If you are strong and powerful, then you are not waiting until you get married to be happy.
+If you’re strong and powerful, you choose to create your own happiness instead of waiting until marriage to find it.
 You are happy now.
-Titles like boyfriend and husband are not synonyms for honesty, love or happiness.
-This is not to scare you away from getting married because marriage can be a beautiful experience.
+Titles like boyfriend and husband are not synonyms for honesty, love, or happiness.
+This isn’t meant to scare you away from marriage—marriage can be a beautiful and fulfilling experience.
 It’s beautiful in the way that it challenges you to grow while learning how to give and receive love abundantly.
 But first, you must build commitment and trust.

 Before Marriage, You Need Commitment

-For all the single ladies out there, here is my message to you: Take your time when you are dating, be confident in yourself and when you do meet the man you are going to marry, don’t rush to the altar.
+For all the single ladies out there, here is my message to you.
+Take your time when you are dating and be confident in yourself.
+When you do meet the man you are going to marry, don’t rush to the altar.
 Do the work to grow the commitment.
 This is how you know your relationship is a true union.
 Building a commitment in a relationship takes time.
-It takes time to get to know your partner’s strengths, challenges and fears (How they treat you when they are upset?
+It takes time to get to know your partner’s strengths, challenges, and fears (How they treat you when they are upset?
 Do they value family?
 Can you trust them?
 Do they do what they say they are going to do?
 Do they value your voice?).
-Give your relationship time before you get married to go through ups and downs and take the time to face those rough patches of insecurity, family drama, career frustration and financial struggles.
+Give your relationship time to experience ups and downs before marriage, and take the opportunity to face rough patches like insecurity, family drama, career frustration, and financial struggles together.

 Commitment is more than just about exclusivity.
-Commitment is about being with that person for better or worse, sickness and health.
-When I do pre-marital counseling, I tell my clients they should live by those vows even when they are engaged.
-Don’t wait until you get married to learn what they mean.
-Because when you look hot everyday, finances are in order and family is at bay, then commitment is easy.
-But what happens when you lose your job, his mother gets sick and has to move in, or you get ill and can’t have sex every night.
+Commitment is about being with that person for better or worse, in sickness or in health.
+During pre-marital counseling, I tell my clients to live by those vows even while engaged.
+Don’t wait until marriage to understand what they truly mean.
+Because when you look hot every day, finances are in order and family is at bay, then commitment is easy.
+But what happens when you lose your job, your mother gets sick and has to move in, or you get ill and can’t have sex every night?
 That’s when your commitment is tested.

-Marriage is your way of telling your friends and family that you are committed to each other.
-So, you see, the commitment should already be established before the marriage.
-If you have the marriage before commitment, it is like building your marriage on sand.
+Marriage tells your friends and family that you’ve already committed to each other.
+That’s why the commitment should come before the ceremony.
+If you have a marriage before commitment, it is like building your marriage on sand.
 It will start sinking when pressure comes.
 You will feel overwhelmed quickly and won’t know how to handle the tough situations.
 And what do you do when you start sinking?
 You panic.
-That’s usually when bad decisions are made, allowing infidelity, lies, miscommunication and conflict to come into your relationship.
+That’s often the time when people make bad decisions, letting infidelity, lies, miscommunication, and conflict enter the relationship.

 When you have a commitment before marriage, you have built a friendship and a relationship based on honesty, not perception.
 You have taken the time to get to know each other.
-You have seen the good, the bad and the indifferent, and you can still say, “I want to spend the rest of my life with you.”
-In these times, your trust is tested and you see the truth of who your partner is — and who you are.
+You have seen the good, the bad, and the indifferent, and you can still say, “I want to spend the rest of my life with you.”
+These moments test your trust and show you the truth about who your partner is — and who you are.

 Before Marriage, You Need Trust and the Truth